Alert

 • access to collections and Library staff expertise.

-The funding is based on one month of work in the Library, either continuous or broken up over the year.
+Funding is based on approximately one month of work in the Library.
+This can be either continuous or broken up over the year, and you’ll have access to your office for the full 12 months.

 About Rick Amor and Baldessin Studio

 Built from bluestone in 1971, Baldessin Studio is 50 kilometres from Melbourne in the bushland of St Andrews.
-It's named in memory of its builder: artist, printmaker and sculptor George Baldessin (1939 to 1978).
+It’s named in memory of its builder: artist, printmaker and sculptor George Baldessin (1939–1978).

 Previous recipients